 BTW: If you go for breakfast on the weekends, try to arrive before 9:30 a.m., as the neighborhood starts to wake up around then and tables can book up fast.

 Hole in the Wall Cafe, 15 Cliff St. New York, N.Y.
 10038

 A casual, music-themed spot with old trombones and record players mounted on the walls, this Morningside Heights venue serves brunch on the weekends with fun items like huevos pizza and waffles with Nutella and vanilla ice cream.
 On a sunny day, the entire restaurant storefront is open and you can catch a breeze and people watch.
-Much of the staff is from Italy, and you may hear your waiter speaking to you in an Italian accent while serving up your dishes.
+Much of the staff is from Italy, and you may hear your waiter’s accent.

 BTW: To burn off some of those calories, take a stroll around the corner to the 30-acre Morningside Park, which has craggy rock outcroppings thought to be around 30 million years old.